Sous-Chefs-Boneyard/selinux_policy/README.md

 Requirements
 ------------
 Needs an SELinux policy active (so its values can be managed).
+Can work with a disabled SELinux system (see attribute `allow_disabled`), which will generate warnings and do nothing (but won't break the run).
 Also requires SELinux's management tools, namely `semanage`, `setsebool` and `getsebool`.
 Tools are installed by the `selinux_policy::install` recipe (for RHEL/Debian and the like).

 Attributes
 ----------

-None, at the moment.
+These attributes affect the way all of the LWRPs are behaving.

+* `node['selinux_policy']['allow_disabled'] - Whether to allow runs when SELinux is disabled.
+Will generate warnings, but the run won't fail.
+   Defaults to `true`, set to `false` if you don't have any machines with disabled SELinux.

 Usage
 -----